¡Hablamos Español!

 Contact a Provo Wrongful Death Lawyer

-Don’t wait until deadlines pass or evidence disappears.
-Contact our Provo wrongful death lawyers today at (801) 500-4000 to schedule a free consultation.
-We’ll take the time to listen to your story, explain your legal options in simple, clear terms, and begin the process of seeking justice for your family.
+Don’t wait.
+Evidence can fade and deadlines pass quickly under Utah law.
+Call our Provo wrongful death lawyers today for your free consultation.
+We’ll listen to your story, explain your options in plain terms, and start building your path toward justice.

-While nothing can replace your loved one, holding the responsible parties accountable can provide a measure of closure and financial stability during this difficult season.
+While nothing can bring back your loved one, holding those responsible accountable can bring peace of mind and financial stability through this painful time.

 What Type of Vehicles WERE INVOLVED?